flutter/website/src/_includes/docs/swift-package-manager/migrate-swift-plugin.md

       swiftOptions: SwiftOptions(),
    ```

-10. Update your `Package.swift` file with any customizations you may need.
+10. Update your `Package.swift` file with any customizations you might need.

     1. Open `/plugin_name/plugin_name_ios/ios/plugin_name_ios/` in Xcode.